sodadata/docs/soda-cl/anomaly-detection.md

 #### Automatic Hyperparameter Tuning Configuration

-You have the option to automatically tune your model's hyperparameters using the `tune` configuration.
+You have the option to automatically tune your model's hyperparameters using the `dynamic` configuration.
 This feature reevaluates and selects the best hyperparameters before each scan.
 However, it's important to note that hyperparameter tuning can be time-consuming and resource-intensive.
 As such, we recommend using this feature only when absolutely necessary.

 Here's an example of how you can set up automatic hyperparameter tuning in your YAML configuration: